 Marketers need Sociologists.
 Actually, marketers should be Sociologists (or Sociologists should be marketers).

 Sociologists can provide a perspective regarding preferences by gender, cross-cultural marketing, ageism in advertising, and even the economics of social networking.
-Studies have been conducted on much of these topics, and marketers tend to avoid reading them.
-Sociologist love them (most of us, anyway) .
-Having a Sociologist examine marketing trends is something that has not been common practise among companies, but it really should be.
+Studies have been conducted on many of these topics, and marketers tend to avoid reading them.
+Sociologists love them (most of us, anyway).
+Having a Sociologist examine marketing trends is something that has not been common practice among companies, but it really should be.

 I will be the first to admit that academic studies can often be outdated when it comes to trends in technology.
 It takes a long time to complete these studies and by the time they are published, sometimes that technology has moved on (see studies on MySpace and Friendster).
 But if the study was of any value to begin with, it will point to human behaviour, and much of our behaviour hasn't changed for thousands of years.
 And what has changed, can be understood and translated into economic value.

 Do not misunderstand what I am saying here.
 Marketers read studies as well.
 They conduct them, albeit in a very different manner, stressing quantitative surveys over qualitative observation (that is just too time-consuming).
 However, their perspective is incomplete without the assistance of other disciplines (arguably, Psychology is no less important).
 So in a perfect world, the Sociologist will analyze the social trends, while the economist/marketer provides the economic and purchasing trend.
 Together your chance of increasing sales is greater.